Broadland: Elections

+UK Youth Parliament

-Although the UK Youth Parliament is an apolitical organisation, the elections are run in a way similar to that of the Local Elections.
-The votes come from 11 to 18-year olds and are combined to make the decision of the next, 2-year Member of Youth Parliament.
-The elections are run at different times across the country with Broadland's typically being in early Spring and bi-annually.
+Although the UK Youth Parliament is an apolitical organisation, the elections are run in a way similar to that of the local elections.
+The votes come from 11 to 18-year olds, and are combined to make the decision of the next two-year Member of Youth Parliament.
+The elections are run at different times across the country, with Broadland's typically being biannually in early spring.

 Due to the large scale nature of Broadland's and its bordering with all other districts, the district is represented by all four MYPs for Norfolk for ease and true representation.

 Premises

-In 2023 the council moved to the Horizon Centre, a modern office building at the Broadland Business Park on the outskirts of Norwich (in the parish of Postwick with Witton).
-The council shares the building with South Norfolk Council as part of their joint management and staff arrangement.
+In 2023, the council moved to the Horizon Centre, a modern office building at the Broadland Business Park on the outskirts of Norwich.
+(Note: It lies in the parish of Postwick with Witton.)
+It shares the building with South Norfolk Council, as part of their joint management and staff arrangement.

 Thorpe Lodge: Council's headquarters until 2023.

-Prior to 2023 the council was based at Thorpe Lodge at 1 Yarmouth Road in Thorpe St Andrew, a converted 1820s house with substantial 1970s extensions.
+Prior to 2023, the council was based at Thorpe Lodge at 1 Yarmouth Road in Thorpe St Andrew, a converted 1820s house with substantial 1970s extensions.

 Towns and parishes

 The district is divided into 65 civil parishes.
-The parish councils for Aylsham, Reepham, Sprowston and Thorpe St Andrew have declared their parishes to be towns, allowing them to take the style "town council".
+The parish councils for Aylsham, Reepham, Sprowston and Thorpe St Andrew have declared their parishes to be towns, allowing them to take the style of town council.
 Some of the smaller parishes have a parish meeting rather than a parish council.
 The three most populous parishes at the 2021 census were Sprowston, Thorpe St Andrew and Hellesdon, all of which form part of the Norwich built-up area.

 The district contains the following civil parishes: